pegahfallah/BetterLook/README.md

 # betterlook
 BetterLook was my first website design, with the theme being for a home renovation company.
-Single page frontend of website that includes animations and a contact form.
+Single page sample of frontend design that includes animations and a contact form.

 ![](betterlook.gif)